networknt/light-doc/content/en/tutorial/common/discovery/generated.md

 ### Introduction

 This is a tutorial to show you how to use service registry and discovery for microservices.
-The example services are implemented in a RESTful style but can be implemented in graphql or hybrid as well.
+The example services are implemented in a RESTful style but can be implemented in GraphQL or Hybrid as well.
 We are going to use api_a, api_b, api_c, and api_d as our examples, with security disabled for simplicity.
 There are some details might not be shown in this tutorial,  for example, walking through light-codegen config files, etc. It is recommended to go through [ms-chain][] before this tutorial.

 ### Preparation